 The accumulation of voting research offers several candidate explanations regarding how and why uninformed voting patterns differ from informed voting patterns.
 The most straightforward explanation is that uninformed voters make decisions based on the perception of the state of the world that deviates from the informed perception.
 This explanation implies that individual preferences (i.e., ideology, partisanship, and retrospective evaluation) predict uninformed and informed voting in the same manner; differences appear because uninformed preferences are potentially more biased and less stable than informed preferences.

-However, there are reasons to expect that uninformed voters rely less on their individual preferences (i.e., ideology, partisanship, and retrospective evaluation) than informed voters.
-Extending the voting model suggested in Downs (1957), Matsusaka (1995) argues that unformed voters are less certain about their political preferences than informed voters.
+However, there are reasons to expect that uninformed voters rely less on their individual preferences (i.e., ideology, partisanship, and retrospective evaluation) than informed voters do.
+Extending the voting model suggested in Downs (1957), Matsusaka (1995) argues that uninformed voters are less certain than informed voters about their political preferences.
 While his primary interest is in the turnout decisions, his theory implies that uninformed voters, compared to informed voters, may discount their preferences when making vote choice.
 Empirical evidence supports this claim.
-For example, Delli Carpini and Keeter (1996) finds that the predictive power of ideology in voting is weaker among less informed voters.
+For example, Delli Carpini and Keeter (1996) find that the predictive power of ideology in voting is weaker among less-informed voters.
 Therefore, the first hypothesis is constructed as follows:

-H1: The less informed voters are, the less strongly individual preferences (i.e., ideology, partisanship, and retrospective evaluation) explain their voting de-
+H1: The less-informed that voters are, the less strongly individual preferences (i.e., ideology, partisanship, and retrospective evaluation) explain their voting decisions.

-cisions.

 If uninformed voters do not rely on their individual preferences, are their voting decisions inherently random?
-The long history of research on social context influence on voting suggests that it is not necessarily the case.
-Even when voters do not possess the sufficient information to form their own preference with certainty, they may still learn and utilize the distribution of others’ partisan preferences in the society (called as partisan environment).
+The long history of research on social context influence on voting suggests that is not necessarily the case.
+Even when voters do not possess the sufficient information to form their own preference with certainty, they may still learn and utilize the distribution of others’ partisan preferences in the society (called partisan environment).
 Voters obtain this knowledge from past election results and preferences of others in the social network.
 The second hypothesis states that the differences between informed and uninformed voting originate from the use of this contextual information:

-H2: The less informed voters are, the more strongly partisan environment ex-

-plains their voting decisions.
+H2: The less-informed that voters are, the more strongly a partisan environment explains their voting decisions.

-There are two different ways voters may respond to partisan environment: bandwagoning and balancing.
+Voters may respond to a partisan environment in either of two different ways: bandwagoning and balancing.
 Both patterns have theoretical and empirical support to validate their underlying logic.
-Following subsections explain why uninformed voters, and only uninformed voters, have a reason to bandwagon with or balance against the partisan environment.
+The following subsections explain why uninformed voters, and only uninformed voters, have a reason to bandwagon with or balance against the partisan environment.

 Bandwagoning

 Bandwagoning indicates the pattern of behavior to vote in line with the majority in a partisan environment.
 This pattern of context-based voting is supported by ample empirical evidence.
-Early inquiries of local context and voting suggest that voters living under highly skewed partisan environment, captured by partisan voting patterns in past election results, have strong tendency to vote in line with the majority party Miller (1956), Putnam (1966).
-The collection of social network studies also finds that majority preference in one’s political discussion network predicts voting decisions (Huckfeldt and Sprague 1987, 1995, Huckfeldt, Pietryka and Reilly 2014).
-In addition, experimental studies confirm bandwagoning behavior both in lab (Bischoff and Egbert 2013, Morton and Ou 2015, Tyran and Wagner 2016) and online survey (Roy et al. 2015, van der Meer, Hakhverdian and Aaldering 2016, Dahlgaard et al. 2017).
+Early inquiries of local context and voting suggest that voters living under a highly skewed partisan environment, captured by partisan voting patterns in past election results, have a strong tendency to vote in line with the majority party (Miller 1956; Putnam 1966).
+The collection of social network studies also finds that majority preference in one’s political discussion network predicts voting decisions (Huckfeldt and Sprague 1987, 1995; Huckfeldt, Pietryka, and Reilly 2014).
+In addition, experimental studies confirm bandwagoning behavior both in lab (Bischoff and Egbert 2013; Morton and Ou 2015; Tyran and Wagner 2016) and online survey (Roy et al. 2015; van der Meer, Hakhverdian and Aaldering 2016; Dahlgaard et al. 2017).
 In those experiments, participants are randomly assigned to receive the signal about the majority preference (or the candidate/party winning the election) or not.
 The results show that receivers of the contextual signal are more likely to act in line with the majority than those who do not receive the signal.